Azure/autorest/docs/powershell/options.md

 # AutoRest PowerShell Specific Options

 ## Controlling the output folder layout

 ## Tweaking the way it generates cmdlets

-To change the way AutoRest generates cmdlets you can use one of the built-in directives, or you can declare your own directives.
+To change the way AutoRest generates cmdlets you can use one of the built-in directives outlined below, or you can [declare your own directives](https://github.com/Azure/autorest/blob/new-documentation/src/autorest-core/resources/default-configuration.md#directives).
 You may specify the directives you want to use at the top-level of the Literate Configuration document.
 For example:

 ```yaml